 Purpose Marks the start of a transaction and precedes the first READ/WRITE operation on the database included in the transaction.
-Syntax TRANSTART { transacti statements] on-information} [THEN statements ELSE Syntax elements transaction-information Optionally specifies additional text to be saved in the 'transaction start' record.
+Syntax TRANSTART { transaction-information } [THEN statements ELSE statements] Syntax elements transaction-information Optionally specifies additional text to be saved in the 'transaction start' record.
 This information can be useful when examining a clean log.
-If you do not supply this parameter, transaction- information comprises the filename and the item- name containing the program performing the THEN statements transaction.
-Is a clause which specifies the statement(s) to be executed if transaction-start is successful.
+If you do not supply this parameter, transaction- information comprises the filename and the item- name containing the program performing the transaction.
+THEN statements Is a clause which specifies the statement(s) to be executed if transaction-start is successful.
 ELSE statements Is a clause which specifies the statement(s) to be executed should the transaction-start fail (for example, transaction is already active or Transaction Logging is not enabled).
-Examples of a transaction ns text describing the purpose of the transaction, it entify that particular transaction.
-For example, information TRANSTART ORDER ENTR Y TRANSACTION ELSE GOTO 500 Alternatively, you can use variables to identify a particular iteration of a repetitive transaction.
-For example, TRANSACTION.INFORMATION=ORDER:"-":CUSTOMER TRANSTART TRANSACTION.INFORMATION ELSE GOTO 500 or TRANSACTION.INFORMATION = "PAY-EMPLOYEE": PAYROLLNUM TRANSTART TRANSACTION.INFORMATION ELSE GOTO 500
+Examples of a transaction If this parameter contains text describing the purpose of the transaction, it can be used to easily identify that particular transaction.
+For example, information TRANSTART ORDER ENTRY TRANSACTION ELSE GOTO 500 Alternatively, you can use variables to identify a particular iteration of a repetitive transaction.
+For example, TRANSACTION.INFORMATION=ORDER:"-":CUSTOMER TRANSTART TRANSACTION.INFORMATION ELSE GOTO 500 or ION = "PAY-EMPLOYEE": PAYROLLNUM N.INFORMATION ELSE GOTO 500